barriehadfield/reactrb-showcase/README.md

 ###Reactrb is powered by React

-React-rb and friends are in most cases simple DSL Ruby wrappers to the underlying native JavaScript libraries and React Components.
-It is really important to have a solid grip on how these technologies work to compliment your understanding of React-rb.
-Most searches for help on Google will take you to examples written in JSX or ES6 JavaScript but you will learn over time to transalte this to React-rb equivalents.
-To make headway with React-rb you do need a solid understanding of the underlying philosophy of React and its component based architecture.
+Reactrb and friends are in most cases simple DSL Ruby wrappers to the underlying native JavaScript libraries and React Components.
+It is really important to have a solid grip on how these technologies work to compliment your understanding of Reactrb.
+Most searches for help on Google will take you to examples written in JSX or ES6 JavaScript but you will learn over time to transalte this to Reactrb equivalents.
+To make headway with Reactrb you do need a solid understanding of the underlying philosophy of React and its component based architecture.
 The 'Thinking in React' tutorial below is an excellent place to start.
+(Make sure you see the Flux pattern in Reactrb above for an example of how to communicate between grandparent and child components).

 + [Thinking in React](https://facebook.github.io/react/docs/thinking-in-react.html)
 + [React](https://facebook.github.io/react/docs/getting-started.html)